mikejohnsonjr/zeal/README.md

 Zeal is a cryptocurrency for marginalized though ambitious communities.

-How to build on ubuntu: install the dependencies here: https://pastebin.com/dT5V4fmc, `cd` into the `src` directory, and do `make -f makefile.unix`
+How to build on ubuntu: install the dependencies here: https://pastebin.com/dT5V4fmc (if you are on Linux Mint, install these dependencies instead: https://pastebin.com/v70DknXP), `cd` into the `src` directory, and do `make -f makefile.unix`